S-36

 Plain Language

-Covered entities must secure biometric data from unauthorized access at a level of protection that is at least as strong as the security applied to their other confidential and sensitive data.
-They are also categorically prohibited from engaging in harmful data practices — defined as processing or transfer of data that causes or is likely to cause financial, physical, or reputational injury, highly offensive intrusion upon seclusion, or other substantial injury.
-The security floor is the entity's own existing security standard for sensitive data — if the entity has weak general security, this provision still requires reasonable protection.
+Covered entities must secure biometric data from unauthorized access at a level equal to or greater than the security they apply to other confidential and sensitive data.
+They are also prohibited from engaging in harmful data practices — meaning processing or transferring biometric data in a way that causes or is likely to cause financial, physical, or reputational injury, highly offensive intrusions on privacy, or other substantial injury to individuals.
+This sets a floor-plus-ceiling approach: the security floor is whatever the entity already uses for its most sensitive data, and the entity must also avoid affirmatively harmful processing.

 Statutory Text